healthy-chicken-saladeers/rag_detective/README.md

 ### More docs

-*NEW:* Detailed instructions on how to install the Google Cloud CLI on your Mac while working on a project like this.
+Detailed instructions on how to install the Google Cloud CLI on your Mac while working on a project like this.
 It's a much better experience than using the web browser or plain SSH:
 * [docs/gcp-cli-instructions-macos.md](./docs/gcp-cli-instructions-macos.md)

-*NEW:* Step-by-step instructions with screenshots on how to set up a Google Cloud Storage bucket:
+Step-by-step instructions with screenshots on how to set up a Google Cloud Storage bucket:
 * [docs/gcs-bucket-instructions.md](./docs/gcs-bucket-instructions.md)

-*UPDATED:* To run the installation from scratch on a new Google Cloud instance, full instructions are located in:
+To run the installation from scratch on a new Google Cloud instance, full instructions are located in:
 * [docs/gcp-setup-instructions.md](./docs/gcp-setup-instructions.md)

-*UPDATED:* Granular instructions on how to run the `scraper` container alone are located in:
+Granular instructions on how to run the `scraper` container alone are located in:
 * [docs/gcp-docker-commands.md](./docs/gcp-docker-commands.md)

 # Web Scraper